Vagyasri/Mountains/README.md

-# Playing with CSS Variables
+# Mountains

-In this Project, I am adjusting the CSS variables using Vanila Javascript.
+In this Project, I am adjusting the spacing, blur effect, and color of a certain image using CSS variables and Vanilla Javascript.

 ## Built With